thinkshout/ts-base/README.md

 ## Setup the theme, compilers and watchers
 Download repo to themes folder, for example, `/themes/tsbase`, and run `npm install`.

+`git checkout tsbase-pl`, if you wish to use the Pattern Lab version of the base theme.

 If the repo was cloned, be sure to run `rm -rf .git` to keep from pushing project specific changes to the base theme itself.

 After installation, simply run `gulp` from that directory.